-- Chairman and Chief Executive Officer of Chivas Industries LLC, an interior trim automotive supplier and manufacturer, for more than five years.

-- Member of the Board of Directors:
+- Chairman and Chief Executive Officer of TAG Holdings LLC, a holding company, since October 2001. - Chairman and Chief Executive Officer of A&D Technologies, LLC, a manufacturer of temperature sensors servicing the automobile industry, since March 2003. - Chairman and Chief Executive Officer of Chivas Industries LLC, an interior trim automotive supplier and manufacturer, from October 1994 to March 2002. - Member of the Board of Directors: - ArvinMeritor, Inc. - R.R.

-- ArvinMeritor Inc.

-- R.R.
 Donnelley & Sons Company

-PATRICIA C. BARRON Director since 1989 Age 59
+PATRICIA C. BARRON Director since 1989 Age 60

-- Clinical Associate Professor and Senior Fellow at the Stern School of Business, New York University since September 1999.
+- Clinical Associate Professor and Senior Fellow at the Stern School of Business, New York University, since September 1999.

 - Executive-in-Residence and Senior Fellow at the Stern School of Business, New York University from November 1998 until September 1999.

 - Corporate Vice President of Business Operations Support of Xerox Corporation from 1997 until June 1998.

 - Vice President of Xerox Corporation and President of the Engineering Systems Division of Xerox Corporation from 1993 until June 1998.

 - Member of the Board of Directors:

 - ARAMARK Corporation

 - Teleflex Incorporated

 - Ultralife Batteries Corporation

 - USAA

-EDWIN J. DELATTRE Director since 1984 Age 60
+EDWIN J. DELATTRE Director since 1984

-- Resident Scholar, Center for School Improvement, School of Education, Boston University since July 2001. - Professor of Philosophy, College of Arts and Sciences and Professor of Education, School of Education, Boston University since 1993. - Dean, School of Education, Boston University from 1992 to August 2001. - President Emeritus, St. John's College, Annapolis, Maryland and Santa Fe, New Mexico.
+- Dean Emeritus, School of Education, Boston University, since December 2002.
+Resident Scholar, Center for School Improvement, School of Education, - Boston University, since July 2001. - Professor of Philosophy, College of Arts and Sciences and Professor of - Education, School of Education, Boston University, since 1993.

+Dean, School of Education, Boston University from 1992 to August 2001.

+President Emeritus, St. John's College, Annapolis, Maryland and Santa Fe, New Mexico.